Effective on most stains

 You can’t beat the portable convenience of the Tide To Go Instant Stain Remover Pen.
 I love having the option to treat a fresh stain when I’m not at home.
 This pen is effective at removing some stains, but don’t expect it to work on everything.

-- Product Name To Go Instant Stain Remover Pen
+- Product Name Tide To Go Instant Stain Remover, 3 Count

 - Product Brand Tide